Metalwork

 Spring Material

-Springs are produce from various kinds of elastic material.
+Springs are produced from various kinds of elastic material.
 The most common of them is spring steel.
-Larger spring are made from annealed steel which are hardened after fabrication.
+The larger spring is made from annealed steel which is hardened after fabrication.
 While Small and thinning ones are wound from pre-hardened stock.

-Non-ferrous metals like phosphor, bronze and titanium are also used.
-They’re good corrosion resistance making useful for parts requiring such.
+Non-ferrous metals like phosphor, bronze, and titanium are also used.
+They’re good corrosion resistance making them useful for parts requiring such.
 Beryllium copper is also used for spring making.
-It offers good electrical current to such application (it has low electrical resistance).
+It offers good electrical current to such applications (it has low electrical resistance).

 Springs Applications

-The applications of springs are very wide, in fact, almost all application feature spring in them. below are the applications of springs in various field and items.
+The applications of springs are very wide, in fact, almost all application feature springs in them. below are the applications of springs in various fields and items.

-• Automobile: in a vehicle different type of spring with good mechanical properties are used.
-Suspension parts such as the transmission, clutch etc. Find good use of leaf spring.
+• Automobile: in a vehicle, different types of springs with good mechanical properties are used.
+Suspension parts such as the transmission, clutch, etc. Find good use of leaf springs.

 • Lock mechanisms: it supports the movements of the lock parts.